-This has certainly been an interesting election period.
-As a long time Republican even I am amazed that the House, Senate and White House are now in Republicans hands.
+This has undoubtedly been an interesting election period.
+As a long time Republican even I am amazed that the House, Senate, and White House are now in Republicans hands.

 Compare those numbers to the 2012 election:

 Mitt Romney 60,933,504

 Democrats, especially the left wing of the party, were never really in love with Clinton and that probably did cost her the election.

 We are still one country and all Americans.
 Some people who read my work assumed I was a Democrat because like some democrats I fought against economic bears who predicted that a great American recession was imminent.
 But my opinion was based on my work as a data miner not on unfounded ideology.

 Politics and presidents play a minor role in my economic thinking.
 Readers may have noticed that in the last 3 years, I rarely wrote anything on President Obama.
 I stick to economics.
 Demographics and inflation are more powerful informers of the economy than the Fed or any sitting president.
 Maybe that notion will give some solace to those who are disappointed with the current election results.

 A lot of my left-leaning friends asked if I am bearish now on the US economy, this day after the election.
 Nothing has changed in my thinking except I think we might finally get a major infrastructure bill and we probably won’t raise taxes to pay for it.
 So, the domestic investment could be better in the next 2 years.
 As we can see below, domestic investment has been light recently.

 And we can see from that data below that public construction spending has been light compared to residential and non-residential construction spending.